tablelandnetwork/docs/docs/smart-contracts/using-sql-helpers.md

 ## [`toInsert`](https://github.com/tablelandnetwork/evm-tableland/blob/b350a363ea3d10bbeb3d3a088e9c27c77c6cae30/contracts/utils/SQLHelpers.sol#L76)

-Generate an `INSERT` statement with the specified columns and values for a specific table, which then can be passed to the registry's `runSQL` method to mutate the table itself.
+Generate an `INSERT` statement with the specified columns and values for a specific table, which then can be passed to the registry's `mutate` method to mutate the table itself.

 ```solidity
 function toInsert(